mobilehub/DDActionHeaderView/README.markdown

     Once you set the items array, previous items will be removed from action picker if there is any.

-5. You can optionally decided if you want to shrink action picker:
+5. You can optionally decide if you want to shrink action picker:

         if (self.actionHeaderView.isActionPickerExpanded) {
             [self.actionHeaderView shrinkActionPicker];